coda/packs-sdk/docs/guides/blocks/cards.md

 # Preview content with rich cards

-Pack formulas can return structured data as [objects][data_types_objects], allowing a single formula to return multiple values at once.
+Pack formulas can return structured data as [objects][data_types_objects], allowing a single call to return a variety of related information.
 By default these objects are presented as "mentions", shown as chips in the document that you can hover over to get the full set of information.

 <img src="../../../images/cards_demo_mention.png" srcset="../../../images/cards_demo_mention_2x.png 2x" alt="Schema shown as a mention">